-It’s actually two different curved buildings structured around two light-giving courtyards.
-If you look at it from aerial shots you’ll see that it’s an asymmetrical 8 shape.
+It’s actually two different curved buildings structured around two courtyards.
+In fact, if you look at Casa Mila from aerial shots, you’ll see that it was designed in an asymmetrical eight shape.

-Casa Milà is most famous for its rooftop terrace and its twisted, haunting chimneys called ‘The Garden of Warriors’ – you may have seen it in famous films like Vicky Cristina Barcelona and The Passenger.
+All that said, Casa Milà is most famous for its rooftop terrace and its twisted, haunting chimneys called ‘The Garden of Warriors’ – which you may have seen in Vicky Cristina Barcelona, but more on that later.

 What to See at Casa Milà

 The Casa Milà Roof